-- Crocodile Tears: The cartoon ends with Bugs shedding them over losing Sam.Bugs: Boo-hoo-hoo.
+- Crocodile Tears: The cartoon ends with Bugs pretending to cry over losing Sam.Bugs: Boo-hoo-hoo.
 Always a bridesmaid, but never a bride.
 Boo-hoo-hoo.

-- Drop the Hammer / Cranial Eruption: Bugs' idea of serving Sam lumps is not in his coffee, but to his noggin with a mallet.
+- Cranial Eruption: Bugs' idea of serving Sam lumps is not in his coffee, but to his noggin with a mallet.

 - Duel to the Death: Bugs challenges Sam to this, with pistols at ten paces.
 Sam accepts the challenge.